solaranamnesis/ottohahn/DIE-METEORITE-(CHONDRITE)-UND-IHRE-ORGANISMEN/full-text-english.md

 This situation is possible, even probable, that it was a falling-in of pieces of already deposited rock, that were fully developed, and does not need to be denied: it does not knock on the fact, that in the olivine strata formations exist and that these are the cause of the construction of the planet bodies, their self-constructed development and complex composition.

 Under all circumstances, however, the ratio in the chondritic rock is the opposite as that in the sedimentary layers of Earth.
 In these the organisms are stored and the rock strata enclose them; there are only organisms and the rock strata are masses of such.
-I put an image of an actual rock-piece from Borkut [Ukraine], [Table 32: Figure 2](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_32-2_edit-b.jpg), next to that ([Figure 1](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_32-1_edit-b.jpg)) I have depicted a form, slate-blue like Urania, however, without a set structure, their outlines are inconsistent, which could be the lack of filler.
+I put an image of an actual rock-piece from Borkut [Ukraine], [Table 32: Figure 2](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_32-2_edit-b.jpg), next to that ([Figure 1](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_32-1_edit-b.jpg)) I have depicted a form, slate-blue like _Urania_, however, without a set structure, their outlines are inconsistent, which could be the lack of filler.
 If it were an organic form, it would be of the lowest nature.
 For comparison I show in [Table 32: Figure 4](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_32-4_edit-b.jpg) a thin section of Lias γ𝛿 [Early Jurassic] (Zwischenkalk), here shells are located in limestone, but most parts are merely pieces of shells; the parts are crushed in all sizes, and, regarding their origin, they are tumbled beyond any recognition.
 In the chondrite there is no place remaining which can leave doubt as to their composition.

 ### Chapter 5